microsoft/Dynamics365-Sensor-Data-Intelligence-Asa2Resp/README.md

 If an [Azure Stream Analytics job outputs to this Azure Function](https://docs.microsoft.com/azure/stream-analytics/azure-functions-output), there must always be a **`metricKey`** column (case insensitive) such that the function knows which Redis key to upsert.

-> This sample template is made available as is.
+> This sample code is made available as is.
 Microsoft makes no warranties, whether express or implied, of fitness for a particular purpose, of accuracy or completeness of responses, of results or conditions of merchantability.
 > The entire risk of the use or the results from the use of this sample template remains with the user.
-> No technical support is provided.
+> No technical support is provided beyond what is mentioned in [`SUPPORT.md`](./SUPPORT.md).

 ## Contributing